ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     specified by the
     "alg" (algorithm) Header Parameter.

-1. If using Integrated Encryption, Direct Encryption or Direct Key Agreement, verify that there is exactly one recipient.
+1. If using Integrated Encryption, Direct Encryption, or Direct Key Agreement, verify that there is exactly one recipient.

 1. Verify that the JWE uses a key known to the recipient.

-1. When Direct Key Agreement or Key Agreement with Key Wrapping are employed, use the key agreement algorithm to compute the value of the agreed upon key.
+1. When Direct Key Agreement or Key Agreement with Key Wrapping is employed, use the key agreement algorithm to compute the value of the agreed upon key.
     When Direct Key Agreement is employed,
     let the CEK be the agreed upon key.